Academic Progress Gauge

 - It reflects how much a student has completed in their degree

-- Registration appointments are based on actual academic progress number (higher the number, the earlier the registration date and time)
+- Registration appointments are based on actual academic progress number (the higher the number, the earlier the registration date and time)

 - It reflects the Expected Academic Progress Policy